Fibroid

 What treatments are possible for a fibroid?

-If you have no complaints, nothing needs to be done about the fibroids and no further control is necessary.
+If you have no complaints, nothing needs to be done about uterine fibroids and no further control is necessary.
 If there are complaints, the woman chooses a treatment together with the gynecologist.
-The type of symptoms, the number of fibroids, the location and size of the fibroids, your age, any desire to become pregnant and your preference for the type of treatment will all be taken into account.
+The type of symptoms, the number , the location and size of the fibroids, your age, any desire to become pregnant and your preference for the type of treatment will all be taken into account.
 You can choose from several treatment options:

 Medication